SamsonOngqx/Prompt-Classifier/README.md

 ## Expected Output of `classify_input` Function

-The `classify_input` function analyzes a user input and determines whether it is **benign** or a **prompt injection attack**.
+The `classify_input` function analyses a user input and determines whether it is **benign** or a **prompt injection attack**.
 It returns a dictionary containing the classification result.

 ### **Output Format**